Hello! I’m Dr. Margaret Sonnenfeld.

 I’ve actually had the pleasure of working with undergraduate students since 1990!
 (No, actually 1988 and Yup, that’s over 30 years).
 I obtained my PhD in Developmental Genetics from McMaster University in 1995.
 Then, I took my family down to the University of North Carolina at Chapel Hill for another amazing adventure in investigating which genes ‘tell’ cells to become who they are meant to be!

 I was raised by academics and followed their footsteps into my first job as a research professor in 1998 in the Department of Cellular and Molecular Medicine at the University of Ottawa.
 I was identifying which genes were most important in controlling the development of the central nervous and tracheal systems in fruit fly embryos.
 I transitioned into strictly undergraduate education twelve years later.
-I am lucky that my training ground has been TRU for the last eight years where I’ve now taught six different courses and five different labs.
+I am lucky that my training ground has been Thompson Rivers University (TRU) for the last ten years where I’ve now taught six different lecture courses and seven different lab courses.
 Here, I’ve been able to focus on designing active-learning strategies to help students learn one of my great loves–BIOLOGY.

 Please explore my site to get an idea of what I feel is important as a biology instructor in lectures, labs and tutorials.